People

 Lucas Schirmer, MD

 Lucas is a physician-scientist focusing on disease mechanisms in acute and chronic neuroinflammation.
-He holds a W3 Heisenberg Professorship for Translational Neurobiology at Heidelberg University and is Division Chief Neuroimmunology.
+He holds a W3 Heisenberg Professorship for Translational Neurobiology at Heidelberg University and is Division Chief of Neuroimmunology.

 He studied medicine in Göttingen, followed by clinical training in Neurology in Munich and postdoctoral studies in San Francisco and Cambridge.